TsubasaRyuto/Ruby-on-Rails-environment/rails_environment_for_mac.en.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-#### Checking whether installed Homebrew
+#### Checking whether `Homebrew` is installed
-Run the following command to check whether installed `Homebrew`.
+Run the following command to check whether `homebrew` is installed.
 ``` :Terminal
 $ brew doctor
 ```
-It is success if it output 'Your system is ready to brew.'
+It is success if it outputs 'Your system is ready to brew.'

 ## Install Ruby